 The active resistance of the lower-ranking dog though is crucial.
 Even if the higher-ranking dog is controlling the situation, the lower-ranking dog nevertheless has initiated it.

-This shows that an active put-down (with your whole body) of a dog is not dominance, because one forced the dog, he did not voluntarily pay obedience.
+This shows that an active put-down (with your whole body) of a dog is not dominance, because one forces the dog, hence the dog is not voluntarily submissive.